ThirumuruganS8/farmtech/README.md

 ## References

-Adepoju, P. (2021, November 7).
-India worst hit by climate change impacts, COP26 told.
-Nature.
-Retrieved August 26, 2022, from https://www.nature.com/articles/d44148-021-00107-z

-Barua, A. (2022, May 31).
-Sizzling food prices are leading to global heartburn.
-Deloitte Insights.
-Retrieved August 26, 2022, from https://www2.deloitte.com/xe/en/insights/economy/global-food-prices-inflation.html

-Food and Agriculture Organization of the United Nations.
+Food and Agriculture Organization of the India.
 (2022).
 The state of food security and nutrition in the world 2022.
-Retrieved August 26, 2022, from https://www.fao.org/publications/sofi/2022/en/

-Kavanagh, M. (2019, January 8).
-Household food spending divides the world.
-Financial Times.
-Retrieved August 26, 2022, from https://www.ft.com/content/cdd62792-0e85-11e9-acdc-4d9976f1533b

-Mersie, A. (2022, April 5).
-Hunger in India surges due to conflict, climate and food prices.
-Reuters.
-Retrieved August 26, 2022, from https://www.reuters.com/world/India/hunger-India-surges-due-conflict-climate-food-prices-2022-04-05/

-Relief Web.
-(2021).
-FAO statistical yearbook 2021 - world food and agriculture.
-Https://Reliefweb.Int/Report/World/Fao-Statistical-Yearbook-2021-World-Food-and-Agriculture.
-Retrieved August 26, 2022, from https://reliefweb.int/report/world/fao-statistical-yearbook-2021-world-food-and-agriculture

-Ritchie, H. (2022, April 4).
-Increasing agricultural productivity across Sub-Saharan India is one of the most important problems this century.
-Our World in Data.
-Retrieved August 26, 2022, from https://ourworldindata.org/India-yields-problem

-The World Bank.
-(2022, August 15).
-Food Security Update.
-Understand Poverty - Agriculture and Food.
-Retrieved August 26, 2022, from https://www.worldbank.org/en/topic/agriculture/brief/food-security-update

-United Nations. (n.d.).
-Global issues - population.
-Retrieved August 26, 2022, from https://www.un.org/en/global-issues/population

-United Nations.
-(2021).
-The world’s food supply is made insecure by climate change.
-Retrieved August 26, 2022, from https://www.un.org/en/academic-impact/worlds-food-supply-made-insecure-climate-change
+Retrieved August 26, 2022, from [https://www.fao.org/publications/sofi/2022/en/](https://dfpd.gov.in/food-and-agricultural-organisation.htm#:~:text=Food%20and%20Agricultural%20Organization%20(FAO,living%20conditions%20of%20rural%20population.)